AdinarayanaBethu/sampleRepo/readme.txt

-This Is a Sample file created for Testing
+This Is a Sample File Created for Testing